Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Miami's median income among taxpayers was $57,287 in financial year 2022.
-The average income stood at $78,023 during the same period.
-This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
+Miami SA2 had a high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers was $57,287 and average income stood at $78,023, compared to Rest of Qld's figures of $50,780 and $64,844 respectively.
 Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $65,301 (median) and $88,938 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Miami cluster around the 62nd percentile nationally.
-The data shows that the largest segment comprises 32.6% earning $1,500 - 2,999 weekly (2,725 residents), mirroring regional levels where 31.7% occupy this bracket.
-High housing costs consume 18.9% of income.
-Despite this, strong earnings place disposable income at the 52nd percentile nationally.
-The area's SEIFA income ranking places it in the 7th decile.
+From the Census conducted in 2021, incomes in Miami clustered around the 62nd percentile nationally.
+The largest income segment comprised 32.6% earning $1,500 - $2,999 weekly, with 2,725 residents falling into this bracket, mirroring regional levels where 31.7% occupied this bracket.
+High housing costs consumed 18.9% of income in Miami, yet strong earnings placed disposable income at the 52nd percentile nationally.
+The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income